JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 ## Spread the Word

 If you enjoy getting material from the Fellowship, including this publication, and you know a Urantia Book reader who does not get these benefits, you may want to do the person a favor and ask if he or she would like to get on the mailing list.
 Getting it done is the easiest thing in the world.
-A phone call, e-mail, fax. or even “snail” mail is all it takes.
+A phone call, e-mail, fax, or even “snail” mail is all it takes.

 The act is yours...